danielaparker/jsoncons/src/doc/Home.md

 * Supports `Nan`, `Inf` and `-Inf` replacement
 * Supports reading multiple json objects from a stream
 * Supports optional escaping of non-ascii UTF-8 octets
+* Allows extensions to the types accepted by the `json` class accessors and modifiers
 * Supports storing custom data types in a json object, with specialized serialization
 * Supports reading JSON values from CSV files